nmihreteab879-design/osTicket-Post-Installation-Configuration/README.md

 <img width="718" height="229" alt="image" src="https://github.com/user-attachments/assets/ae5a012f-8641-421f-af47-b0653f853dd6" />
 <img width="723" height="985" alt="image" src="https://github.com/user-attachments/assets/c6cf59cd-c137-4ca8-8852-2d12ed79bdb6" />

-Then I went to settings and unchecked unregistered users can create tickets so anybody can create tickets.
+Then I went to settings and unchecked (unregistered users cant create tickets) so anybody can create tickets.
 This allow anyone to submit a ticket without a login, I could test the system immediately as a guest user.
 It saves a lot of time since you don't have to stop and register every single person before they can actually use the help desk.

 <img width="721" height="590" alt="image" src="https://github.com/user-attachments/assets/fb5f3deb-369d-468a-9585-c186f4cb3fcb" />